balek01/IMS_PROJECT_01/README.md

 Usage of CA

 ```
-ims-ca >> output.txt
+ims-ca -t 12 >> output.txt
 ```

-This letter generated map of deforestation prediction can be visualised using `visualise.py`
+This letter generated map of deforestation prediction can be visualised using `visualise.py`.

 # Authors